ankitdani/Link-Shortener/README.md

 # URL Shortener

-This is a URL shortener application built with Java and Vaadin.
+This is a URL shortener application built with Java, Spring, Redis and Vaadin.

 ## Overview